 The deadweight loss reduction due to changing some existing segments into a different set of segments may be calculated.
-Appendix C, Measuring Differences Between Load Profiles, provides the equations for calculating the deadweight loss reduction due to creating separate profiles for each of several sub-segments rather than representing all of them by a common profile.
+Appendix C, Measuring Differences Between Load Profiles, provides the equations for calculating the deadweight loss reduction due to creating separate Load Profiles for each of several sub-segments rather than representing all of them by a common Load Profile.
 An equation is also provided for the deadweight loss reduction from segment changes that are not simple subdivisions.